Immuno-oncology Solutions

 Patient samples are precious and are often subject to limited availability — either in terms of the biopsy material available or blood volume restriction.
 This necessitates highly sensitive and reproducible assays capable of running small sample volumes, such as the multiplex assays described above.
 Immunoassays and flow cytometry allow more data to be generated from the smallest amount of sample.

-The measurement of gene expression is generally performed by quantitative real-time RCR, and multiplex or singleplex ELISpot analysis is applied for the measurement of specific T- or B cell responses.
+The measurement of gene expression is generally performed by quantitative real-time PCR, and multiplex or singleplex ELISpot analysis is applied for the measurement of specific T- or B cell responses.
 BioAgilytix has all of these platforms as part of our premier bioanalytical technology suite, including:

 MSD-ECL